jtompkin/dotfiles/README.md

 - Have a single, generic "make configuration" function that works to merge the host file for every host type (NixOS, Home-Manager, Nix-Darwin).
 - Heavily opinionate while maintaining modularity.
 - Use filesystem paths as data.
-- Maximalism is next to Godlinism.
+- Maximalism is next to godliness.
 - More lines of code more gooder.
 - Use as few external flakes as possible.
 - Complexity is beauty.